psychedelicsocietyofkansascity/pskc-site/_pages/kcpc.md

 # Help Out
 {: .text-center}

 Interested in being a part of the conference?
 Apply below!
-{: .text-center}
+Please try to fill out your application by **October 17th** {: .text-center}

 [Speaker/Presenter Application](https://forms.gle/frUPQejiKH3YcFqV7){: .btn .btn--info .btn--large}